 Ever since rapid eLearning forayed into corporate training, it has been a topic of debate among eLearning pundits.
-For some, rapid eLearning is all about authoring tools that enable quick development.
+For some, rapid eLearning is all about easy authoring tools that enable quick development.
 For others, rapid eLearning means sub-standard output.
-Let’s look at rapid eLearning closely to understand what it actually is.

 Inputs for Rapid eLearning

-Whether the content is in the form of SOPs, PDFs, eBooks, documents, or classroom training handouts, it is eligible for rapid eLearning – as long as it is conceptually complete and ready to go!
-Convert PowerPoint to eLearning with rapid authoring tools such as iSpring.
-However, ensure the PowerPoint decks are reinforced instructionally.
+Whether the content is in the form of SOPs, PDFs, eBooks, documents, or ILT handouts, it can be converted to eLearning – as long as the content is aligned with the learning objectives and there are no gaps.
+PowerPoint decks can be converted to online courses using with rapid eLearning authoring tools such as iSpring, once they are reinforced instructionally.

-Even if content is in place, ILT to eLearning conversion doesn’t mean it can be dumped onto slides and published using rapid eLearning development tools.
-There’s a lot more converting ILT to online learning!
-The content will only shine through in your eLearning courses if it is supported by effective instructional design, including relevant learning objectives and assessments.
-It requires expertise to make courses engaging while keeping in mind the principles of instructional design and adult learning.
+Therefore, even if content is in place, there’s a lot more to converting ILT to online learning!
+The content will engage learners only if it’s supported by effective instructional design, including relevant learning objectives and assessments.

 Role of Instructional Design in Rapid eLearning

-The essence of rapid eLearning design lies in following instructional design and adult learning principles.
+Though it sounds like rapid eLearning design doesn’t include scope for instructional design, its essence lies in following instructional design and adult learning principles.
 For instance:

-- Using learning objectives to show learners what’s in it for me
+- Using learning objectives to show learners what’s in it for them

 - Keeping the navigation free to enable self-directed learning